burschc/CEN3031-Project-Group92/README.md

 - Yovany Molina (yomole)

 ## Sprint 1 Information
-To start up the web application backend, clone the repository and type `go run platform/main.go` in a console that is in the top level directory of the app (`CEN3031-Project-Group92`).
+To start up the web application backend, clone the repository and type `go run platform/main.go` in a console that is in the directory named "api" of the app (`CEN3031-Project-Group92/api`).
 Alternatively, you can launch the provided executable (`main.exe`) if you are a Windows user.